-OFFICIAL - SEN 15111 VE V11 V12 Vehicle Check reports - spreadsheet sowing LOLER for equipment and monthly Mass Cas Veh.
-Checks to access and test the mechanics of an MCV during their visit.
+V11 V12 V10 - Mechanical performance checks and stowage of vehicle: Vehicles are run regularly and tested.
+The Review Team were able to access and test the mechanics of an MCV during their visit.
 The MCV housed at Gatwick is parked in a manner that would prevent rapid mobilisation due to the gym equipment that blocks its path and has to be moved beforehand.
-Review team's lines of enquiry during visit included: Review team to Dip Test - completed monthly audit checklist as per the blank ones submitted for evidence.
 V11 - MCV mobilisation arrangements: A deployment plan was provided as evidence that was in-date (as of June 2023), and includes an EOC action card which identifies criteria for deployment.
-Discuss Vehicle Status spreadsheet and lack of descriptors on why vehicles are not available?
-V12 - Mass Oxygen delivery systems: Significant concerns have Vehicle check reports - dip test/request May 2023 Mass Cas vehicle monthly checks. been highlighted by the Review Team regarding the care and maintenance of Mass O2 in SECAmb.
+V12 - Mass Oxygen delivery systems: Significant concerns have been highlighted by the Review Team regarding the care and maintenance of Mass O2 in SECAmb.
 At time of review, only one Mass Oxygen delivery system within the Trust, out of 18 registered to them, was compliant.
 All others were out of service.
-The one Further evidence during visit included: which was compliant had been borrowed from London Ambulance Service prior to this review.
-This is now being picked up but leaves SECAmb in a highly vulnerable state regarding its ability to 28/07/2023 provide large quantities of O2 at an incident should the need arise.
+The one which was compliant had been borrowed from London Ambulance Service prior to this review.
+This is now being picked up but leaves SECAmb in a highly vulnerable state regarding its ability to provide large quantities of O2 at an incident should the need arise.
 For this reason, the Review Team are satisfied that a red grading is appropriate.
-Gatwick: Vehicle, including tail lift operated. is appropriate.
-Vehicle has a marked bay, and shoreline.
-Dip test of monthly vehicle checks indicates; January, February, March, June and July tests completed, but gaps in checks were evident and checks did not pick up on some major compliance issues.
-MPUs - last record of service came from Flogas - done in 2021, expired 2022.
-No one has been specifically allocated to oversee this as far as we can determine from those we discussed this with.
-All Trust MPUs currently quarantined.
-Confident on location of 11 of them, however 18 are registered to the Trust.
-Only 1x MPU in-date (borrowed from LAS).